DGfS-CLschool19/DGfS-CLschool19.github.io/registra.md

 ## Grants

-We are awarding at least 5 grants of around 100--300 EUR to help participating in the fall school.
+We are goint to award at least 5 grants of around 100--300 EUR to support participation in the fall school.
 The grant holders will be chosen on the basis of several criteria considering the need of support.
-You are very welcome to fill out our online web form, if you think you might be eligible.
+You are very welcome to fill out our online web form if you think you might be eligible.

 (more details on how to apply tba.)